• Marjorie L. Prokosch, PhD

 • Research Interests

-I am an Experimental psychologist who studies topics relevant to both Social and Health psychology.
+I am an Experimental psychologist who studies topics relevant to Social, Political, and Health psychology.
 My main themes are outlined below, but I research other topics, too.
 Please email me if you would like to learn more about my research!

 How do we handle the problem of getting sick?